cobwebos/docs/articles/vmware-cloudsimple/backup-workloads-veeam.md

 ---
-title: Azure VMware 解决方案（通过 CloudSimple）-使用 Veeam 在私有云上备份工作负荷虚拟机
+title: Azure VMware Solution by CloudSimple - Back up workload virtual machines on Private Cloud using Veeam
-description: 介绍如何使用 Veeam B & R 9.5 备份在基于 Azure 的 CloudSimple 私有云中运行的虚拟机
+description: Describes how you can back up your virtual machines that are running in an Azure-based CloudSimple Private Cloud using Veeam B&R 9.5
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/16/2019